How Drywall Works

 In the end, you’ll tape, sand and finish the drywall.
 This mean applying three layers of mud, one layer of drywall tape, and a whole lot of sandpaper.
 Before that, use a 6-inch finishing knife to spread joint compound along each seam.
 This first layer is called the tape coat and should be about four inches wide, centered on the joints in your drywall sheets.
 Next, apply drywall tape along the joints.
 The mud you applied will hold it in place.

 Alternatives to Drywall

-As convenient as drywall is, it still has some weakness.
-Some of homeowner that have used that, are turned off by the hollow thump made when you knock or tap on wall built with drywall.
+As convenient as drywall is, it still has some weaknesses.
+Some of the homeowners that have used that, are turned off by the hollow thump made when you knock or tap on the wall built with drywall.
 It can remember them, that drywall is still a cheap, quick fix.
-Fortunately , there are some alternatives to traditional drywall that can be used to create walls in a building’s interior.
+Fortunately, there are some alternatives to traditional drywall that can be used to create walls in a building’s interior.
 Several of them are:

 - Masonry/Brick – An exposed, unfinished brick wall can add a lot of character to a home or office and adds a lot of value to the property because it’s rare and highly envied.